UK to roll out Astra/Oxford COVID vaccine after world-first approval | Health

 Britain has already registered over 70,000 deaths from COVID-19.
 On Tuesday it reported a record one-day jump of 53,135 new coronavirus infections, and it fears hospitals will soon become overstretched in their peak winter months.
 The AstraZeneca/Oxford vaccine could also be a game-changer for global immunisation.
 Countries with relatively basic health infrastructure have high hopes for a shot that, unlike Pfizer's, can be stored and transported under normal refrigeration, rather than supercooled to -70 degrees Celsius (-94 Fahrenheit).

+"With more than 30 supply agreements and partner networks established globally, the Oxford/AstraZeneca vaccine could slow the pandemic and should save many lives within the next year," she said.
 EU DECISION SOON?

-The EU regulator says it has not yet received full data on the AstraZeneca shot and is unlikely to be able to approve it next month - although Germany's top vaccine official said that a rolling review of data meant a quick decision should be possible.
+The EU regulator says it has not yet received full data on the AstraZeneca shot and is unlikely to be able to approve it next month, although Germany's top vaccine official said that a rolling review of data meant a quick decision should be possible.
+Canada said it needs more information from the British drugmaker as part of its ongoing review.

-The UK's COVID-19 vaccine chair, Wei Shen Lim, said a single dose of Oxford/AstraZeneca's vaccine was around 70% effective from 21 days until a second dose was given at 12 weeks.
+The UK's COVID-19 vaccine chair Wei Shen Lim said a single dose of AstraZeneca/Oxford's vaccine was around 70% effective from 21 days until a second dose was given at 12 weeks.
 The UK Medicines and Healthcare products Regulatory Agency (MHRA) cleared up one doubt raised by the Oxford data, saying that a 90% success rate for a half-dose followed by a full dose had not stood up to analysis.

-However, Munir Pirmohamed, chair of a government working group on COVID-19 vaccines and involved in the approval, said that, when two full doses were given three months apart, "effectiveness was high, up to 80% ... which is the reason for our recommendation".
 A Reuters investigation detailed how the apparently more effective dosing regime was the result of a miscalculation.
+However, Munir Pirmohamed, chair of a government working group on COVID-19 vaccines and involved in the approval, said that when two full doses were given three months apart, "effectiveness was high, up to 80% ... which is the reason for our recommendation".

 AstraZeneca Chief Executive Pascal Soriot told BBC radio that Britain should be able to vaccinate tens of millions of people by the end of the first quarter.
 The firm said it expected the vaccine to work against the new variant.
 Health Secretary Matt Hancock told Sky News that he was "highly confident that we can get enough vulnerable people vaccinated by the spring that we can now see our route out of this pandemic".